cdrummey216/whoami/whoami.md

 * Defend position
 * Attack position

+## What is it to be alive?

+To be incomplete, to have more time.

 ### What is paradise?

-To be whole, to be complete, and to be free;
+To be whole, to be free;

 ### What is justice?